wso2-attic/ballerina-integrator/README.md

         outRequest.setJsonPayload(vehiclePayload);
         // Send a POST request to 'DriveSg' and get the results http:Response respWorkerDriveSg =? carRentalEP -> post("/driveSg", outRequest);
-        // Reply to the join block from this worker - Send the response from 'DriveSg' respWorkerDriveSg -> fork;
+        // Reply to the join block - Send the response from 'DriveSg' respWorkerDriveSg -> fork;
     }